Kursk Nuclear Power Plant: Planning and construction

 With the RBMK reactors of Kursk I reaching end-of-life, and because of how heavily the surrounding area relies on this site, a replacement was necessary.
 The new VVER-TOI reactor was chosen, and this site would be the pioneering power station with this reactor type.

 Civil construction of Kursk II began in 2017 with the excavation of an estimated 1.2 million cubic meters of soil, as part of the work for the two new units.
 More than 800,000m³ of sand and gravel mixture was laid at the base of the buildings and structures.
 The formation of the sand and gravel coating of unit one was completed in October 2017, while the first concrete layer (concrete bedding) under the foundation plate was assembled in November 2017.
 The first 16t reinforced concrete block was installed on the rebar of the lower foundation belt in December 2017.
 The foundation will comprise 105 reinforced concrete blocks with a total weight of 1,600t.
 More than 16,000m³ of self-compacting concrete mix was proposed to be laid in the foundation slab of the reactor building, and the works were expected to be completed by June 2018.
 The construction work also included the engineering networks – steam pipelines, hot water supply pipelines for the construction base, and heating networks.

 Five 40t GIRAFFE TDK-40.1100 pillar cranes will be used for constructing the internal and boundary walls of the reactor unit of the first power unit.
 DEMAG CC 6800, a heavy-duty crane, will also be used for constructing the building structures at the reactor buildings.

 The first concrete was poured in April 2018, marking the start of construction of the nuclear island building foundations.
 The first VVER-TOI reactors Kursk-II-1 and II-2 were to replace Kursk 1 and 2 RBMK, which were approaching end-of-life.
 With two more VVER-TOI units planned, they will eventually replace all four RBMK reactors.
 The first Kursk RBMK reactor shut down in December 2021, while the first Kursk II unit was expected to be commissioned by the end of 2022, and the second unit in 2023.

 In January 2023, the 235-tonne steel dome was set on the unit 1 containment building, where it will serve as a key barrier between the reactor and the environment.
 This lift raised the overall height of the reactor building to its final height of 64.5 meters (211 feet).
 The steel dome will be covered in a thick layer of reinforced concrete forming the containment building.

 In March 2025 licenses for construction of the 3rd and 4th units of Kursk-II were issued.

+In March 2026 the first unit of Kursk-II has reached 100% power capacity for the first time.